Studio-Based Master's Program:

-Carnegie Mellon University's School of Architecture has reintroduced its Master of Architecture (M.Arch) is a studio-based, first professional degree program to educate tomorrow's leaders in architecture-related careers.
+Carnegie Mellon University's School of Architecture has reintroduced its Master of Architecture (M.Arch) degree program to provide a studio-based, first professional degree program to educate tomorrow's leaders in architecture-related careers.

-The M.Arch program is built on CMU’s 100-year tradition of training architects in the broad core competencies needed to become practicing professionals, and the opportunity to engage with the SoA’s long-standing expertise in sustainable, computational, and public interest design.
-Students can take electives, do specialized research and speculation, or even obtain another degree in these areas.
+The M.Arch program is built on CMU’s 100-year tradition of training architects in the practice of design and technical fundamentals, with the opportunity to engage with SoA’s long-standing expertise in sustainable (MSSD), computational (MSCD), urban (MUD), or public interest design (UDBS), or construction management (MSAECM).
 Our M.Arch program’s strategically small size allows students to shape their individual educational agendas and career paths as they interact directly with leading-edge research projects in the school and community, and around the world.

 What Distinguishes the M.Arch at CMU?

 Where better to study architecture than in a venerable city with both an industrial heritage and a tech-driven future, with rich cultural institutions and a dynamic start-up culture?
-The buzz you’ve heard is true: one of the USA’s most livable, affordable, green innovation hubs provides the perfect home and laboratory for research, design, working and living.
+The buzz you’ve heard is true: Pittsburgh is one of the USA’s most livable, affordable, green innovation hubs that provides the perfect home and laboratory for research, design, working, and living.

 Small Program Size

-Our small, focused program facilitates close interactions among faculty and students, easy access to our state-of-the-art research and fabrication facilities, and personalized learning and research.
-In our cohesive, immersive atelier-model studios and beyond, opportunities are enabled from the bottom up, rather than prescribed from the top down.
+Our small, focused program facilitates close interactions among faculty and students, easy access to our state-of-the-art research and fabrication facilities, and personalized mentoring, learning, and research.
+CMU prides itself on promoting a “bottom up” approach to initiating projects

 Integration of Arts and Tech

-One of the world’s preeminent technical research universities, Carnegie Mellon has long offered students leading-edge learning experiences at the intersection of the arts and technology—allowing them to create successful futures in careers only they can envision.
+Set within one of the world’s preeminent technical research universities and a College of Fine Arts, the M.Arch constructs leading-edge learning experiences at the intersection of the arts and technology, allowing students to create successful futures in careers only they can envision.
 In SoA’s M.Arch program, technology is more than a technique or tool: we emphasize digital workflows and the seamless integration of computation, systems analysis, and data into our creative design and invention processes.
 M.Arch students have access to a host of learning and research spaces, including the Intelligent Workplace (IW), Computational Design Lab (CoDe), Design Fabrication Lab (dFab), and the Urban Design Build Studio’s (UDBS) Project_RE_.

 Integration of Design and Research